 You should list here the sources of information used to assess the impact of the relevant policy or practice.
 This can include local sources such as reports, information and data, relevant partners' information, data and reports, other Council's relevant information, data and reports, national information, research outcomes, data profiles and any other evidence which has led to the development of this policy.
-You may wish to refer to Appendix 1 for reference when gathering information relating to Equality Monitoring Data,
+You may wish to refer to Appendix 1 for reference when gathering information relating to Equality Monitoring Data.

-Information/Evidence Gained and Used to Shape List Details, Source and Date this Policy or Practice (continue on a separate sheet if necessary - tick to indicate this has been done □ Community consultation/involvement outcomes from earlier contacts - this usually includes formally arranged contact with individuals or community, voluntary sector and other relevant interest groups Original consultation was held in October 2018 via social media, letters to registered carers, emails, focus groups with carers of all ages, consultation stalls and events.
+Information/Evidence Gained and Used to Shape this Policy or Practice List Details, Source and Date (Continue on a separate sheet if necessary.
+Tick to indicate this has been done. □) Community consultation/involvement outcomes from earlier contacts - this usually includes formally arranged contact with individuals or community, voluntary sector and other relevant interest groups.
+Public consultation was held in October 2018 via social media, letters to registered carers, emails, focus groups with carers of all ages, consultation stalls and events.
 324 responses were received.
 A follow-up consultation was carried out at the Carers Conference, Perth, which was open to all across Perth and Kinross, whereby 35 responses were received.
 Carer representatives are able to provide ongoing feedback on the draft consultation through the Carer Programme Board, Carers Strategic Group, Carers Voice and related subgroups.
-Further consultation for the strategy refresh was carried out in June - Aug 2022 via an online survey promoted across social media and attendance at meetings of carers in the community, their representatives and professionals who work to support carers.
-255 responses were received.
-Employee involvement/consultation 2019-22 strategy consultation survey was developed feedback (e.g. survey, focus groups) through: Several meetings held with key stakeholders on 12th, 13th, 19th, 20th, and 26th September 2018, and 2 focus groups: one with adult carers and the other with young carers, both held on 20/9/2018.
+Employee involvement/consultation feedback (eg survey, focus groups) Strategy consultation survey was developed through: Several meetings held with key stakeholders on 12th, 13th, 19th, 20th, and 26th September 2018, and 2 focus groups: one with adult carers and the other with young carers, both held on 20/9/2018.
 Draft consultation has ongoing feedback from key stakeholders across the Partnership and carers.
-For the strategy refresh, professionals who support unpaid carers were involved in the development of the survey from March 2022 and participated in the consultation through focus groups to provide their views on the support for carers.
-Research and information list main sources Census 2011, General Registrar of Scotland and Relevant legislation where applicable.
-Officer knowledge and experience Involvement from Strategic Lead for Health and Social Care Partnership, Christine Tse, Policy and Commissioning Officer and Alison Gallacher, Business Improvement Officer, David McPhee, Equalities Team Leader.
+Research and information list main sources.
+Census 2011, General Registrar of Scotland and Relevant legislation where applicable.
+Officer knowledge and experience.
+Involvement from Strategic Lead for Health and Social Care Partnership; Christine Tse, Policy Officer; Alison Gallacher, Business Improvement Officer; and David McPhee, Equalities Team Leader.
 All contributors have a vast range of experience and broad knowledge in this area.

-Equality monitoring data Cross referenced existing information in Appendix 1 and final draft will be shared with Equalities Strategic Forum.
-Service user feedback (including customer contact, services and complaints) Received through events outlined above.
-Partner feedback Received through events outlined above.
+Equality monitoring data.
+Cross referenced existing information in Appendix 1 and final draft will be shared with Equalities Strategic Forum.
+Service user feedback (including customer contact, services and complaints).
+Received through events outlined above.
+Partner feedback.
+Received through events outlined above.
 Other - this may be information gathered in another Council area, nationally or in partner organisations which is considered to have relevance